January 25, 2021

 Sexual harassment does not have to be purely sexual.
 However, because it is a form of discrimination based on sex, offensive remarks about particular sex, in general, could be offensive to a person of that sex.

 The law recognizes two types of sexual harassment:

 If you have been the victim of sexual harassment, the first thing you should do is report the harassment or file a complaint with your company’s Human resources department.
-Most workplaces are required to have the HR department investigate any claims of harassment.
-While many companies take sexual harassment claims seriously as they should, some issues of harassment may go unresolved.
+Most workplaces are required to have the H.R. department investigate any claims of harassment.
+Unfortunately, while many companies take sexual harassment claims seriously as they should, some issues of harassment may go unresolved.
 Upon a lack of resolution, you should submit a complaint to your state’s agency that investigates claims of sexual harassment or to the Equal Employment Opportunity Commission (EEOC).
 If you are unsure about the process or what to include within your complaint, an employment law attorney can file the complaint on your behalf.